 - Overseeing the residency match process for HMS students

-- Supporting students who apply using the Electronic Residency Application System (ERAS)
+- Supporting students who apply using the Electronic Residency Application Service (ERAS)

 - Taking the lead in planning many major class-wide events, including Orientation, Match Day, and Class Day (Commencement)

 - Connecting students with mentoring resources at the intersection of personal and professional identities and interests